smikitky/node-multi-integer-range/README.md

 console.log(mr.normalize([7, 7, 10, 7, 7])); // [[7, 7], [10, 10]]
 console.log(mr.normalize()); // []

-// Do not directly pass an un-normalized MultiIntegerRange
+// Do not directly pass an unnormalized array
 // to functions other than normalize(). const unsorted = [[3, 1], [2, 8]];
 const wrong = mr.length(unsorted); // This won't work!